very-amused/my_timers/README.md

 			// (optional, values: "default", "pretty", "compact", "json", default: "default") "format": "default",

+			// Colorized logging output using ANSI escape codes.
+			// Use `less -R` or a `less -R` analog to display log files with color
+			// (optional, default: false)
+			"color": false,

       // The absolute path of the file logs will be written to.
       // If `rotation` is "never", this is the path of a single file that all logs will be written to.
       // Otherwise, this path serves as a prefix for the creation of rotated log files over time